Name of the Clinical Study: Understanding How CDH1 Germline Mutations Affect Hereditary Lobular Breast Cancer NCT04206891

 Clinical Study location: European Institute of Oncology (IEO), Milan, Italy.
 (Patients must be enrolled at the IEO or eligible patients must receive clinical evaluation to enroll at the IEO.)

-How to learn more about whether participating in this clinical study is right for you: Send inquiries to firstname.lastname@example.org
+How to learn more about whether participating in this clinical study is right for you: THIS TRIAL HAS COMPLETED ENROLLMENT.
+Send inquiries to firstname.lastname@example.org

 The Lobular Breast Cancer Alliance shares information about ongoing clinical for lobular breast cancer.
 LBCA does not sponsor or run the clinical trials, and the scientific validity and safety of the trials is the responsibility of the trial investigators.
 Learn more by contacting the clinical trial coordinators listed above directly.